edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 As mentioned before, once the initial installation is complete, you will get a prompt for your email address to deploy your public key.

-!!! tip
+!!! warning
     The `pc.img` file passed to the emulator persists any changes made to the OS and user files after startup.
     You can stop and re-start the emulator at a later time without losing your changes.

-    To do a fresh start, your need to rebuild the image.
+    To do a fresh start or to flash this image on disk, your need to rebuild the image!

-!!! failure
-    > Could not set up host forwarding rule 'tcp::8443-:8443'
+!!! failure "Could not set up host forwarding rule 'tcp::8443-:8443'"

-    This means that the port is not available on the host.
-Try removing the service that uses this port or change the host port (left hand side) to another port number, e.g. `tcp::18443-:8443`.
+    This means that the port 8443 is not available on the host.
+Try stopping the service that uses this port or change the host port (left hand side) to another port number, e.g. `tcp::18443-:8443`.

 ### TRY IT OUT
 In this step, we connect to the machine that has the image installed over SSH, validate the installation, and do some manual configurations.